18F/handbook/_pages/how-we-work/tools/github.md

 * **18F team members:** After you've completed the above steps, hop into [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) on Slack and **post the following**: "I've enabled two-factor authentication – please add me (`https://github.com/username`) to https://github.com/orgs/18F/teams/18f/members on GitHub."
 An admin will verify compliance and add you, after which you'll need to accept their invite by going [here](https://github.com/orgs/18F/invitation?via_email=1).

 * **OPP team members:** Email [gsa-github.support@gsa.gov](mailto:gsa-github.support@gsa.gov) the following: "Please add me (`https://github.com/username`) to https://github.com/GSA".
 An admin will verify compliance and add you, after which you'll to need accept their invite by going [here](https://github.com/orgs/gsa/invitation?via_email=1).

+Members of OPP needing access to the 18F GitHub org should hop into [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) on Slack and **post the following**: "I've enabled two-factor authentication – please add me (`https://github.com/username`) to https://github.com/orgs/18F/teams/opp/members on GitHub."
+An admin will verify compliance and add you, after which you&rsquo;ll need to accept their invite by going [here](https://github.com/orgs/18F/invitation?via_email=1).

 ### 5. Make your membership public